Ford loses $3.1 billion, hit by investment and chip shortage

 The chip shortage has caused Ford and General Motors to close multiple North American factories for a week or two at a time, including plants that build popular full-size pickups.

-Lawler said the company also faced inflationary pressure from suppliers, but it able to recover that in higher vehicles prices.
-He said he couldn't rule out “additional pricing” if inflation continues to run high.
+Ford executives said they also faced inflationary pressure from suppliers, but have been able to recover that in higher vehicles prices.
+They said additional increases were possible if inflation continues to run high.

+The company said this week that it has built about 2,000 copies of its new electric pickup, the F-150 Lightning, at a plant near Detroit and would begin delivering them to customers.
+The truck is critical to Ford's hopes of gaining a bigger share of electric-vehicle sales.

+CEO Jim Farley said Wednesday that buyers of the F-150 Lightning are generally not traditional truck owners.

 The first-quarter loss of $3.11 billion compared with a profit of $3.26 billion in the same period last year.
 Revenue skidded 9% lower that a year ago, to $34.48 billion.
 Ford said it earned 38 cents a share in the latest quarter after adjusting to exclude one-time items.